asaikali/accelerator-development/workshop/content/workshop-overview.md

 This hands on tutorial walks you step by step through the process of writing a Tanzu Application accelerator.
+This interactive workshop environment is running on a Kuberenetes cluster using the Tanzu Learning Center.

-We will provide a starter git reposistory containing some opinions for Java applications.
+A starter git reposistory containing the Java opinions below is provided for you, so you can focus on learning how to write the accelerator configuration.

 * Organize git repo according to corporate recommendations
 * Gradle multi-module project